mogman1/cns3060-mogman1/project-4/README.md

 For simplicity of implementation, I chose to sort the array prior to going through the "meat" of the simulation.
-A more "pure" version of the algorithm would simply be a series of shortest seek times searches done with the constraint that your next track has to be higher than your current track until you reach the end.
+A more "pure" version of the algorithm would simply be a series of shortest seek time searches done with the constraint that your next track has to be higher than your current track until you reach the end.
 At that point your next track would have to be smaller than your current track until you reached the bottom.